Compact Cameras vs Mirrorless Cameras

-Some mirrorless cameras have same sensor size as that of digital SLRs.
-So comparing Mirrorless vs DSLR sometimes we find same characteristics.
+Some mirrorless cameras have the same sensor size as that of digital SLRs.
+So comparing Mirrorless vs DSLR sometimes we find the same characteristics.
 The sensors are way more significant than compact cameras whose standard sensor size is 1/1.7.

 Moreover, mirrorless cameras also offer interchangeable lenses.
 And this is the category which brings them closer to DSLRs.
 As you can see, there is no pentaprism on mirrorless cameras.

-There are good reasons for choosing a compact camera same as there are good reasons to want a mirrorless camera.
+There are good reasons for choosing a compact camera the same as there are good reasons to want a mirrorless camera.
 However, you have to decide which goals are more important to you at the time of decision making in Compact vs Mirrorless.